lyusupov/SoftRF/software/firmware/source/UATbridge/README.md

 The code is essential part of [SoftRF project](https://github.com/lyusupov/SoftRF).<br>

 <sup>1</sup> - _mass production of CC1312R IC (direct successor of CC1310) is scheduled on Q1 of 2019_.<br>
- _Announced specs of the CC1312R are promising to make 1090ES <sub>(worldwide ADS-B standard)</sub> reception possible as well_.<br>
+ _Announced specs of the CC1312R are promising to make **1090ES** <sub>(worldwide ADS-B standard)</sub> reception possible as well_.<br>

 ## Purpose

 Primary purpose of the **UAT bridge** is to receive ADS-B traffic information on UAT (978 MHz) aviation frequency,<br>
 then to re-broadcast the data using one of supported RF ISM band protocols.<br>

-For the list of the ISM protocols, please, read SoftRF specs.<br>
+For the list of the ISM protocols, please, read [SoftRF specs](https://github.com/lyusupov/SoftRF#compatibility-1).<br>

-Traffic information is rebroadcasted at very low power setting, so reception coverage is limited to a close vicinity of the aircraft,<br>
-equipped with the **UAT Bridge**.
+Traffic information is re-broadcasted at very low power setting, so reception coverage is limited to close vicinity of the aircraft, equipped with the **UAT Bridge**.
 Other aircrafts nearby, such as gliders on the grid, have a chance to receive the data as well.<br>

 The "**bridge**" is one-way only.
 No re-broadcasting from ISM into UAT is allowed.
 Thus, it does **not** transmit anything on 978 MHz.<br>